The counter DApp

 have already built the counter project.
 That means you have already

-run the Compact compiler on counter.compact
+run the Compact compiler on counter.compact.

-Look in the managed/counter
+Look in the managed/counter subdirectory of the contract

 sub-project.
 In it, you see four directories:

-- contains metadata about the contract, including the names of exported circuits and their argument and return types in JSON format
+contract- contains files defining the TypeScript/JavaScript API for the contractzkir- contains the intermediate representations for the circuits defined in the contractkeys- contains the prover and verifier keys for each circuit defined in the contractcompiler- contains metadata about the contract, including the names of exported circuits and their argument and return types in JSON format

-a single pair of prover and verifier key for increment
+a single pair of prover and verifier key for increment in keys.
+The zkir

-directory contains two files, increment.bzkir
+directory contains two files, increment.bzkir and increment.zkir.
+Respectively,

 these files are the binary and JSON representations of the ZKIR of the increment